apache/accumulo-website/_docs-2-0/administration/in-depth-install.md

 installed Accumulo using downstream packaging, the `conf/` could be something else like `/etc/accumulo/`.

-Before starting Accumulo, the configuration files `accumulo-env.sh` and `accumulo-site.xml` must exist in `conf/` and be properly configured.
+Before starting Accumulo, the configuration files `accumulo-env.sh` and `accumulo.properties` must exist in `conf/` and be properly configured.
 If you are using `accumulo-cluster` to launch a cluster, the `conf/` directory must also contain hosts file for Accumulo services (i.e `gc`, `masters`, `monitor`, `tservers`, `tracers`).
 You can either create these files manually or run